-We now illustrate an application of our unified approach to mapping and clustering.
-In Fig. 1, we show a combined mapping and clustering of the 1242 most frequently cited publications that appeared in the field of information science in the period 1999-2008.
-The mapping and the clustering were produced using our unified approach.
-This was done as follows.
+Figure 1.
+Combined mapping and clustering of the 1242 most frequently cited publications that appeared in the field of information science in the period 1999-2008.
+Publications are labeled with the name of the first author.
+Colors are used to indicate clusters.

-1 For other bibliometric studies of the field of information science at the level of individual publications, we refer to Åström (2007) and Chen, Ibekwe-SanJuan, and Hou (2010).
+&lt;sup>1 For other bibliometric studies of the field of information science at the level of individual publications, we refer to Åström (2007) and Chen, Ibekwe-SanJuan, and Hou (in press).